List of content you will read in this article:

 What is EPEL?

-EPEL (Extra Package for Enterprise Linux) is an additional package repository that provides easy access to install packages for commonly used software.
+EPEL (Extra Package for Enterprise Linux) is an additional repository that provides easy access to install packages for commonly used software.
 It is an open-source and free community-based repository project from Fedora which offers high-quality software for all major Linux distributions like CentOS and Debian.

 The main reason for using the EPEL repository is that: